Code-Institute-Submissions/premierleague/README.md

 1. Navigate to the [origianl repository](https://github.com/mineshkothari/premierleague "https://github.com/mineshkothari/premierleague")
 2. Click on **New pull request** on the right of the Branch menu
 3. On the compare page, click **compare across forks**
-4. Confirm that the *base fork* is the repository you'd like to merge into.
+4. Confirm that the *base fork* is the repository you'd like to merge into
-5. Use the *head fork* drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.
+5. Use the *head fork* drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in
-6. Type a little description for your pull request.
+6. Type a little description for your pull request
-7. If you do not want to allow anyone with push access to the upstream repository to make changes to your PR, unselect **Allow edits from maintainers**.
+7. If you do not want to allow anyone with push access to the upstream repository to make changes to your PR, unselect **Allow edits from maintainers**
-8. Click **Create pull request**.
+8. Click **Create pull request**

 For further information about forking a repository, please click [here](https://help.github.com/articles/fork-a-repo/).

 For further information about creating pull requests, please click [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).